rodolfoarces/wazuh-labs/wazuh_ldap/README.md

-# wazuh-labs
+# Wazuh LDAP Tests
-Wazuh labs and tests

-Create and `.env` file, you can use the `.env.example` file provided in the repository
+Create an `.env` file, you can use the `.env.example` file provided in the repository

 This commands use the password on the `.env.example` file, update it with you ldap admin password